hexojs/hexo-deployer-git/README.md

     [another extend directory]: false
   ignore_pattern:
     [folder]: regexp  # or you could specify the ignore_pattern under a certain directory

+# keys inside repo do not matter, and can be omitted for single repo with token:
+deploy:
+  repo:
+    url: <repository url>
+    token: [$ENV_TOKEN]
+  # ...your other configs
 ```

 - **repo**: Repository URL